RogerCL24/ANN/README.md

 Adam is the best optimization algorithm in this case, with the same amount of iterations over the dataset has less training cost.

+> [!NOTE]
-> OBSERVATION: All the optimization algorithms and activation functions are already implemented at the TensorFlow(keras) library
+> All the optimization algorithms and activation functions are already implemented at the TensorFlow(keras) library

 ### Example of the model functionality with the MNIST dataset
 ![image](https://github.com/RogerCL24/ANN/assets/90930371/f03d5f38-f9c4-4830-90a5-bc42650c0770)